skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 ![2F8EACE8-5F7E-4A31-89AB-3E8DD2E7C89C_1_105_c](https://github.com/user-attachments/assets/6ea62864-9285-4b70-8765-f38c898c6ef0)

 I had previously noted I was planning on openning an interface to connect to the Infinitive Pi over the Internet.
-I upgraded to Bookworm recenty and hehold, there is now a feature "Raspberry Pi Connect".
+I upgraded to Bookworm recenty and behold, there is now a feature "Raspberry Pi Connect".
 I don'tneed to do anything to my network and RPi Connect should be resonably secure, so while the basic guardrail code remains, more work is paused.
 The only change so far was to add temperature limits to the file: internal/assets/app/app.js.
 It works, but he source can easily be viewed and changed in a browser debug window.